 - Hair of Gold, Heart of Gold: Honey is willing to marry Beetle, giving up her own chance at happiness, in exchange for him allowing the town bugs to make homes on his property.

-- Hero with Bad Publicity: After his unfortunate fall from grace, Hoppity is this until near the end of the movie.
+- Hero with Bad Publicity: After his unfortunate fall from grace as his promise of saving the Dickens home goes unfulfilled (as Bagley intercepted the check for the song), Hoppity is this until near the end of the movie.

 - Hope Spot: After spending some time climbing up the constructed skyscraper, the bugs finally reach the top, only to find a seemingly vacant building on top—but just before everybody walks out on Hoppity in disillusionment again, one of the bee scouts discovers that there is a man-made garden right beyond the horizon on the building.